Human Services Generalist

 How do I receive my degree or certificate after I finish the coursework?

 You will need to complete an application for your degree or certificate and submit that application to the LBCC Admissions & Records office.
-Visit Admissions & Records for more details.
+Read how to apply for graduation and receive your degree or certificate for more details.